mryndzionek/composable-sdr/README.md

   - [ ] profile flows and introduce concurrency modifiers (`aheadly`, etc.)
   - [ ] Template Haskell boilerplate code generator for Liquid-DSP blocks
   - [ ] general cleanup - some structure is already emerging, so moving things to separate modules would be in order
+  - [ ] add automatic tests (IQ .cf32 files can be read already, so having a set of them for testing different processing configurations would be a good idea)